 Many butterflies, such as the Common Buckeye, Painted Lady, Red Admiral, and Cloudless Sulphur migrate each year to warmer locations.
-The Monarch butterfly completes the most popular and furthest migration of all the butterflies, which can reach up to 2000 miles.
-These migrations are fascinating and not completely understood, but for more information please refer to the A Rhythm in Nature article.
+The Monarch butterfly completes the most popular and furthest migration of all the butterflies, reaching up to 2000 miles.
+These migrations are fascinating and not completely understood; please refer to the ‘A Rhythm in Nature’ article for more information.

 Life Cycle of Butterflies

 The life cycle of butterflies is fantastic, and butterflies have the ability to survive winter in all stages of their life.
 In winter, when you are walking outside in the cold, think of the lovely butterflies hibernating nearby and waiting for the warm weather.
 It will give you another great reason to look forward to spring.